 What you’ll find here are mostly my thoughts and ramblings about living as a skeptic in the Deep South.
 If you’re not from around here, you probably wouldn’t believe how central religion is to life in the South.
 I was raised in this culture, and I spent two decades of my life passionately pursuing the ideals of evangelical Christianity.
 Around age 35 I changed my mind, however, and now I find myself daily wrestling with the implications of unbelief and skepticism amidst a culture which praises faith in the unseen.
 I am not by nature a confrontational person (in fact, I’m pathologically conciliatory) so if the opinions expressed herein strike you as unduly antagonistic towards some aspects of religion in general, and evangelical/fundamentalist Christian faith in particular, I would encourage you to consider the possibility that circumstances around me have inspired that posture.

-I wear many hats (and none of them pay well!): I am a school teacher, a tutor, a personal trainer, a supplement pusher, a driving instructor, and a father of five.
-I also help moderate a growing discussion group of more than 450 atheists in Mississippi and I’ve recently started a more public forum for anyone interested in discussing issues related to skepticism and/or life in the Deep South.
+I wear many hats (and none of them pay well!): I am a school teacher, a tutor, a personal trainer, occasionally a swim coach, and a father of four.

 Also you can contact me @ firstname.lastname@example.org